GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 </table>
 </div>

-39KB for a 100x100 pixel image may not seem like a big deal, but the filesize quickly explodes for larger images and makes image assets both slow and expensive to download.
+39&nbsp;KB for a 100x100 pixel image may not seem like a big deal, but the filesize quickly explodes for larger images and makes image assets both slow and expensive to download.
-Thankfully, what we've described so far is the "uncompressed" image format.
+This post has so far only focused on the "uncompressed" image format.
-What could we do to reduce the image file size?
+Thankfully, a lot can be done to reduce the image file size.

 One simple strategy is to reduce the "bit-depth" of the image from 8 bits per channel to a smaller color palette:
 8 bits per channel gives us 256 values per channel and 16,777,216 (256 ^ 3) colors in total.